What Is the Difference Between APR and Interest Rate on a Personal Loan?

 Interest is the cost you pay for the privilege of taking out a loan — the money you’ll owe along with the principal, or the amount of money you’re borrowing.

-Interest is expressed in a rate: a percentage that indicates what proportion of the principal you’ll pay on top of the principal itself.
-Interest may be simple — charged only against the principal balance — or compound — charged against both the principal balance and accrued interest itself.
+Interest is expressed as a rate: a percentage that indicates what proportion of the principal you’ll pay on top of the principal itself.
+Interest may be simple — charged only against the principal balance — or compound — charged against both the principal balance and the accrued interest.
 Typically, personal loan rates are an expression of simple interest.

 Loan APR vs Interest Rate